helloSystem/buildnumbers/README.md

 This tool hands out the build numbers to Cirrus CI roughly.

-In order to do this, it needs to persist the last handed out build number per minor version somewhere.
+In order to do this, it needs to persist the last handed out build number per minor version somewhere if the `PERSIST_NEW_BUILDNUMBER` environment variable is set to `YES` (this should be done for _one_ of the builds in a build matrix, so that all builds of that matrix get the same build number).
 For this, the description field of the GitHub Release (described by `RELEASE_ID_FOR_STORAGE`) is used as the storage to keep track of which build numbers have already been handed out.